 By default this option is enabled on LAN interfaces, but disabled on WAN interfaces.
 This will allow accelerated traffic through, but will block any unaccelerated traffic from leaving the Node.
 If required traffic is passing through the Node that is not being accelerated, this option should be enabled on all relevant interfaces.

-3.1.7.5 Enabling Pass-Through or Bridged Physically-In-Path Mode
+3.1.8.5 Bridged Physically-In-Path Mode

 Note: You may skip reading this section if you wish to deploy your Node in the Logical-In-Path or Out-of-Path topologies.